SaanidhyaM/page_scanner/README.md

 # page_scanner
-this is a document scanner using opencv. /n
+this is a document scanner using opencv. <br />
 It works best with wooden background

 # modules_required